desaijay315/java-microservices/README.md

 16. `@With`: Generates "with" methods for the annotated field.
 A "with" method is like a setter, but it returns a new instance of the class with the new field value, rather than modifying the current instance.

 You can find more information and examples of these annotations in the Lombok documentation: [https://projectlombok.org/features/all](https://projectlombok.org/features/all)

+###Creating a separate ProductRequest model is useful for several reasons:

+1. Separation of concerns: It allows you to separate the incoming request data representation from the actual entity representation in your application.
+This way, you can make changes to the request model without affecting the underlying entity directly.

+2. Validation: By creating a separate request model, you can apply validation rules specific to incoming requests.
+For example, you may want to ensure that certain fields are provided in the request or meet specific criteria.
+Using a separate request model makes it easier to apply and maintain these validation rules.

+3. Data mapping: Sometimes, the incoming request data may not match the structure of the entity you're working with.
+In these cases, using a separate request model makes it easier to map the incoming data to the entity properties.

+4. Flexibility: Having a separate request model allows you to evolve your API without impacting the underlying entity.
+For example, you might want to add additional fields to your request model that are not part of the entity, such as metadata or user-specific information.

+###ProductController API Endpoints

+The `ProductController` class includes the following API endpoints, which cover all the business logic implemented in the `ProductServiceImpl` class:

+- **Create a new product (HTTP POST)**\
+  Endpoint: `/product`\
+  Method: `createProduct`

+- **Get a single product by its ID (HTTP GET)**\
+  Endpoint: `/product/{id}`\
+  Method: `getProductById`

+- **Get all products (HTTP GET)**\
+  Endpoint: `/product`\
+  Method: `getAllProducts`

+- **Update a product by its ID (HTTP PUT)**\
+  Endpoint: `/product/{id}`\
+  Method: `updateProduct`

+- **Delete a product by its ID (HTTP DELETE)**\
+  Endpoint: `/product/{id}`\
+  Method: `deleteProduct`

+- **Get products within a specified price range (HTTP GET)**\
+  Endpoint: `/product/price-range?min={min}&max={max}`\
+  Method: `getProductsByPriceRange`